-First (and only) organizational meeting: is Wednesday, June 3, 2020 (time TBA) via BlueJeans.
+First and only organizational meeting: is 10:15 AM Thursday, Sept 7, 2023, Stellar-Chance 204.

 This is mainly for students, but mentors are also welcome.
-We will go over the course (everything is listed below).
-If you can't make this meeting, I am happy to chat individually via BlueJeans or Skype.
+We will go over the course (everything is mostly listed below).
+If you can't make this meeting, I am happy to chat individually in person or via Zoom, phone, etc.

-Paper summary: Send me a synopsis or brief outline (2-3 sentences; nothing fancy) of what you plan to write by Friday July 17th, so I can see that you are actually thinking about what to write.
+Paper summary: Please send me a synopsis or brief outline (2-3 sentences; nothing fancy) of what you plan to write by Friday Nov 17th, so I can see that you are thinking about what to write.